-The proposed budget and any amendments submitted to the School Board by the Superintendent each year shall include projected ending fund balances in all funds of zero or greater and, in the general fund, a projected ending fund balance of at least 2% of estimated revenues.
-The School Board, by majority vote, may waive the minimum fund balance upon prior disclosure and request of the Superintendent.
-Such disclosure shall specifically state the estimated ending fund balance and that it deviates from this policy.
+The proposed budget and any amendments submitted to the School Board by the Superintendent each year shall include projected ending unreserved fund balances in all funds of zero or greater and, in the general fund, a projected ending unreserved fund balance of at least 3% of estimated general fund revenues.
+If, at any time, the projected ending unreserved general fund balance falls below 3%, the superintendent shall provide written notification to the school board and the Commissioner of Education in accordance with Section 1011.051, F.S.
+If the projected ending unreserved general fund balance falls below 2% of estimated revenues, the superintendent shall file, within 14 days, a plan with the Commissioner of Education demonstrating how the district will avoid a financial emergency as defined by Section 218.503, F.S.

-With respect to long-term debt obligations that are either secured by the 2-mill capital outlay tax (FS.§1011.71(2)) or not secured by any other revenue source, the total of payments due under all such long-term debt obligations shall not exceed the projected revenues from 1.25 mills of the 2-mill tax levy for any fiscal year.
+With respect to long-term debt obligations that are either secured by the capital outlay tax (FS.§1011.71(2)) or not secured by any other revenue source, the total of payments due under all such long-term debt obligations shall not exceed the projected revenues from 75% of the capital outlay tax levy for any fiscal year.
 Failure to meet this target must be disclosed to the School Board and approved by majority vote.
 Such disclosure shall specifically state the amount of the total payments due under such long-term debt obligations and that it deviates from this policy.